-During their first term students should review their needs for additional training together with their Supervisor.
+During their first term students should review their needs for additional training together with their supervisor.
 A variety of (short) courses are offered around in Oxford and elsewhere.
-Please consult these websites for an overview of the training opportunities:.
+Please consult Social Sciences Division website and the National Centre for Research Methods website for an overview of the training opportunities.
 Students are asked to report on their training needs and plan in the Michaelmas Term Graduate Supervision Reporting (GSR) report and to review their skills training annually.